 The steel bar length can be defined manually by giving the bar's start and end point in 3D view.

+Bar length is defined by two points

+Longitudinal bar

 Figure: Steel bar length definition

 The Stirrup tool defines new stirrups with given shapes.
 Set the main properties of the new stirrup bars on the tool palette or all properties under Default settings.